entwicklerstube/takeoff/README.md

 - 🕹 Interactive mode
 - 💚 Full tested

-#### Compare

-- Yeoman
-- Slush
-- takeoff
+## Install

+🤭 This thing is so alpha that we didn't even publish it on npm

 ## Usage

-🤭 This thing is so alpha that we didn't even publish it on npm.

-- `get`, what information do you need for your station?
-- `exec` the function we will execute with the informations we got from `get`
+> Work in progress

+## Utils

+> Links to the util docs

 ## Contribute